-- Pattern files-These files are: Virus, phish spyware/grayware, URL filtering page analysis, IntelliTrap, and IntelliTrap Exceptions.
+- Pattern files and signatures-These files are: Virus, spyware/grayware, URL filtering page analysis, bot pattern, IntelliTrap, and IntelliTrap Exceptions, Smart Scan Agent, and Script Analysis.
 These files contain the binary "signatures" or patterns of known security risks.
 When used in conjunction with the scan engine, IWSVA is able to detect known risks as they pass through the Internet gateway.
-New virus pattern files are typically released at the rate of several per week, while the Phish and grayware/spyware pattern files are updated less frequently. - Virus scan engine-This module analyzes each file's binary patterns and compares them against the binary information in the pattern files.
+New virus pattern files are typically released at the rate of several per week, while the grayware/spyware pattern files are updated less frequently. - Virus scan engine-This module analyzes each file's binary patterns and compares them against the binary information in the pattern files.
 If there is a match, the file is determined to be malicious. - URL Filtering Engine-IWSVA utilizes the Trend Micro URL Filtering Engine to perform URL categorization and reputation rating based on the URL data supplied from the cloud-based Smart Protection Network.
-Trend Micro recommends using the default setting of a weekly update check to ensure that your installation has the most current URL Filtering Engine.
+Trend Micro recommends using the default setting of a weekly update check to ensure that your installation has the most current URL Filtering Engine. - Advance Threat Scan Engine (ATSE)-ATSE is a new and innovative scan engine from Trend Micro with the latest heuristic rules to detect a wide range of less common risks, including document exploits, which are commonly used by attackers to exploit the document vulnerabilities to infect victims.